Paul Feyerabend: Anarchist phase

 For is it not possible that science as we know it today, or a "search for the truth" in the style of traditional philosophy, will create a monster?
 Is it not possible that an objective approach that frowns upon personal connections between the entities examined will harm people, turn them into miserable, unfriendly, self-righteous mechanisms without charm or humour?
 "Is it not possible," asks Kierkegaard, "that my activity as an objective [or critico-rational] observer of nature will weaken my strength as a human being?"
 I suspect the answer to many of these questions is affirmative and I believe that a reform of the sciences that makes them more anarchic and more subjective (in Kierkegaard's sense) is urgently needed.
 Against Method (3rd ed.). p.
 154.

-According to this "existential criteria", methodological rules can be tested by the kinds of lives that the suggest.
+According to these "existential criteria", methodological rules can be tested by the kinds of lives that they suggest.
 Feyerabend's position was seen as radical, because it implies that philosophy can neither succeed in providing a general description of science, nor in devising a method for differentiating products of science from non-scientific entities like myths.

 To support his position that methodological rules generally do not contribute to scientific success, Feyerabend analyzed counterexamples to the claim that (good) science operates according to the methodological standards invoked by philosophers during Feyerabend's time (namely, inductivism and falsificationism).
-Starting from episodes in science that are generally regarded as indisputable instances of progress (e.g. the Copernican revolution), he argued that these episodes violated all common prescriptive rules of science.
+Starting from episodes in science that are generally regarded as indisputable instances of progress (e.g. the Copernican Revolution), he argued that these episodes violated all common prescriptive rules of science.
 Moreover, he claimed that applying such rules in these historical situations would actually have prevented scientific revolution.
-His primary case study is Galileo's hypothesis that the earth rotates on its axis.
+His primary case study is Galileo's hypothesis that the Earth rotates on its axis.

 Metaphysics of abundance

 In Feyerabend's later work, especially in Conquest of Abundance, Feyerabend articulates a metaphysical theory in which the universe around us is 'abundant' in the sense that it allows for many realities to be accepted simultaneously.
 According to Feyerabend, the world, or 'Being' as he calls it, is pliable enough that it can change in accordance with the ways in which we causally engage with the world.
 In laboratories, for example, scientists do not simply passively observe phenomena but actively intervene to create phenomena with the help of various techniques.
 This makes entities like 'electrons' or 'genes' real because they can be stably used in a life that one may live.
 Since our choices about what lives we should live depend on our ethics and our desires, what is 'real' depends on what plays a role in a life that we think is worth living.
-Feyerabend calls this 'Aristotle’s principle' as he believes that Aristotle held the same view.
+Feyerabend calls this 'Aristotle's principle' as he believes that Aristotle held the same view.